EtienneMiret/Registre/README.md

  * the SLF4J implementation of your choice (it may be several JARs)
  * the JDBC driver of your choice

+You need to setup an SQL database.
+Any [database supported by EclipseLink][4] will do, but you may need to translate the schema.
+Available schemas are in the Model/src/main/sql directory.
+In any case, you need to run the schema yourself.

 Finally, you need to configure the following JNDI resources (this is done in /usr/local/tomcat/conf/context.xml for Tomcat):
  * `jdbc/Registre`: a container authenticated javax.sql.DataSource.